chrispinkney/hes-dead-jim/docs/CONTRIBUTING.md

 # Welcome

-Welcome to He's Dead, Jim!
-A personal project created and tweaked over the course of 4 months as part of Seneca College's Open Source Development(OSD600) course which I took during Winter 2020.

 Here you'll find setup and various information regarding contribution to this project.

 See [usage](https://github.com/chrispinkney/He-s-Dead-Jim/blob/master/docs/README.md#usage) for more information in installed packages.